Temporarily Minimize the Appearance of Dynamic Wrinkles and More With Expert BOTOX® Injectors in Denver

 Book Your Consultation

-What is the BOTOX® Injection Process?
+What Is the BOTOX® Injection Process?

-The BOTOX® injection session itself does not last long.
-Administering the treatment is done with great care by positioning each tiny-needle injection with precision.
-The slight pain can often be minimized by pre-treatment with ice or even topical anesthetic applied before our appointment.
+The Botox injection session itself does not last long.
+The treatment is administered with great care, with precision positioning of each tiny-needle injection.
+Many patients describe the sensation of Botox injections as a quick, minor pinch or sting.
+The slight pain can often be minimized by pre-treatment with ice or topical anesthetic applied before your appointment.
 That said, customized results still take only a matter of minutes.
-And because a treatment session with BOTOX® alone doesn’t take more than several minutes, people even dub it a “lunchtime procedure.”

 Preparing for BOTOX®